 For children, young people and families:

 The SEND Strategy sets the high-level plans and goals.
-These aim to help improve education and provision for the children and young people they work with.
+These aim to help improve education and provision for the CYP they work with.

 The SEND Strategy highlights high-level plans and priorities.
-These aim to influence how educational settings will improve support for SEND children and young people.
+These aim to influence how educational settings will improve support for CYP with SEND.

 Developing the SEND Strategy

 A steering group collaborated to develop the SEND Strategy.
 The group included representatives from various groups within the East Sussex SEND Community.
 Groups include:

 - The East Sussex Parent Carer Forum (ESPCF)

 - Senior management representation from Education East Sussex